 Not only does stretching increase your circulation, but it also provides stress relief by relieving tension in your body that has built up, likely without you being aware of it.
 You don’t need to do any elaborate yoga poses that require a lot of space.
 You can simply sit or stand.
 Often times, we store our stress in our neck, shoulders, and hands.
 Relaxing your muscles through a few brief stretches throughout the day can create mindfulness and reduce stress.

 Music has become readily accessible in many situations, so why not take advantage of it in times of anxiety?
 Upbeat music can sway your natural energy to be more optimistic.
 Slow, quiet instrumental music can be soothing.
 This is another healthy way to distract yourself from the anxiety that you are feeling and help you to live in the present.

 While it may take some time to experiment with these options, find what works best for you.
-Stress and anxiety can sneak up at the most inconvenient times, so having a game plan in advance can help keep your worries at bay.
+Stress and anxiety can sneak up at the most inconvenient times, so having a game plan in advance can help keep your worries at bay and provide stress relief.